 The Class 1 claim is deemed impaired under the Plan and shall vote on the Plan.
-Nothing herein shall be construed to release any guarantor of the Channel Partners debt from said debt.

-The Class 2 claim is the secured claim of Everest Business Funding Pryor & Mandleup ("Everest Business Funding") in the claimed amount of \$84,058.
+Class 2 Claims: The Class 2 claim is the secured claim of Everest Business Funding Pryor & Mandleup ("Everest Business Funding") in the claimed amount of \$84,058.
 As pled in Debtor's Cash Collateral Motion, only \$21,000 of the \$84,058 was secured at the time the case was filed.
 Debtor shall treat \$21,000 as secured and the remaining \$63,058 shall be treated as general unsecured and paid along with the general unsecured creditor class.
-All cash collateral payments to Everest Business Funding shall be deemed post-petition interest, fees, and collection cost payments related to the secured balance Hence, the entire amount remaining owed to Everest Business Funding for pre and post judgment interest, principal, attorney fees, and any other fees related to the Everest Business Funding secured balance is deemed to be \$21,000 as of the effective date (the "Confirmation Balance").
+All cash collateral payments to Everest Business Funding shall be deemed post-petition interest, fees, and collection cost payments related to the secured balance.
+Hence, the entire amount remaining owed to Everest Business Funding for pre and post judgment interest, principal, attorney fees, and any other fees related to the Everest Business Funding secured balance is deemed to be \$21,000 as of the effective date (the "Confirmation Balance").